 Insurance companies aren’t always great about communicating this.
 They’ll send out letters saying things like “Next year’s premium will be $638.”
 Then the recipient, who was paying $1/month last year, understandably freaks out.
 But the letter fails to explain that the $638 is the gross premium and that the net premium is still $1.

 In California, we’re lucky enough to have a bunch of different insurance companies working through the exchange.
-While every insurance company increases their rates each year, some of them increased them by a LOT and others by a little.
+While every insurance company increases its rates each year, some of them increased them by a LOT and others by a little.
 Sticking with your insurance company might create a rate hike, but if you’re willing to consider other companies, there are probably other options that are more affordable.

 You can also switch metal tiers.
 If you didn’t use that Silver or Gold plan much last year, Bronze might be a much more cost-effective option.
 It’s important to evaluate your coverage each year and make sure that last year’s choices still make sense.